WhiteHatTux/todo-in-rust/README.md

 This list is way too long to include everything, but on the close roadmap (no priority) we have:

 - return+accept protobuf in the api
-- Nice parametrization with config file or command parameters (http port etc.) - dotenv might do?
 - authentication for different users
 - add error handler to tide
 - add "present" to the db to mark if a task needs to be presented to be considered done (some leftovers are already in the api for put)